- Total global beauty industry spending in 2020 was $483 billion, and the annual total is expected to top $716 billion by 2025.

 Companies that sell primarily to Millennials and Gen Z will want to focus on Instagram, TikTok, Snapchat, YouTube, and Pinterest (to a degree).
 Brands targeting older demographics will want to focus more on Facebook and Pinterest.

 Beauty brands are increasingly learning how to use social media channels for actual sales.
 L’Oréal has been a pioneer in social commerce through the years, including livestream shopping.
-In 2020 the company invested in the social commerce software company, Replika Software, in order to boost ecommerce results and peer-to-peer selling.
+In 2020 the company invested in the social commerce software company, Replika Software, in order to increase ecommerce sales and peer-to-peer selling.

 Similarly, beauty brands that expect to compete effectively online should look to develop new, innovative ways to capitalize on social channels.

 Another one of the biggest beauty industry trends is virtual experiences.
 These are a relatively new marketing strategy that work especially well for the cosmetics industry where personalization is increasingly important.
 These types of virtual experiences can include:

 - Virtual consultations